 Weather stations are also important in airports.
 The atmospheric conditions around the airfield are crucial for ensuring proper takeoffs and landings.
 Both the pilots and the air traffic controllers need accurate and real-time analysis of weather conditions.

-The slightest changes in humidity or wind vectors can drastically change the landing procedure of large commercial aircrafts.
+The slightest changes in humidity or wind vectors can drastically change the landing procedure of large commercial aircraft.
 Most airports around the world rely on both regional weather data as well as localized data provided by smaller or personal weather stations.

 Industrial Weather Stations